Assouad type dimensions of parabolic Julia sets

 \subsection{Rational maps and Julia sets}

-Let $T:\hat{\mathbb{C}} \rightarrow \hat{\mathbb{C}}$ be a rational map with $\text{deg}(T) \geq 2$, and write $J(T)$ to denote the \textit{Julia set} of $T$, which is equal to the closure of the repelling periodic points of $T$.
+Let $T \colon \hat{\mathbb{C}} \rightarrow \hat{\mathbb{C}}$ be a rational map with $\text{deg}(T) \geq 2$, and write $J(T)$ to denote the \textit{Julia set} of $T$, which is equal to the closure of the repelling periodic points of $T$.
 The Julia set is closed and $T$-invariant and we assume throughout that it is not the whole sphere.
 We may then assume that $J(T)$ is a compact subset of $\mathbb{C}$ by a standard reduction.
 If this is not the case, then simply conjugate a point $z \notin J(T)$ to $\infty$ via a M\"obius inversion and then the closedness of the resulting Julia set ensures it lies in a bounded region of $\mathbb{C}$.
 This is essentially just choosing a different point on the Riemann sphere to represent the point at infinity.
 For a more detailed discussion on the dynamics of rational maps, see \cite{B2, milnor}.
 Here and throughout balls are open unless otherwise stated.

-A periodic point $\xi \in \hat{\mathbb{C}}$ with period $p$ is said to be \textit{rationally indifferent} if $(T^p)^{'}(\xi) = e^{2 \pi i q}$ for some $q \in \mathbb{Q}$.
+A periodic point $\xi \in \hat{\mathbb{C}}$ with period $p$ is said to be \textit{rationally indifferent} or \emph{parabolic} if $(T^p)^{'}(\xi) = e^{2 \pi i q}$ for some $q \in \mathbb{Q}$.
 We say that $T$ and $J(T)$ are \textit{parabolic} if $J(T)$ contains no critical points of $T$, but contains at least one rationally indifferent point.
 Recall, that $\xi \in \hat{\mathbb{C}}$ is called a \emph{critical point} if $T$ fails to be injective in any neighbourhood of $\xi$.
 This is our main case of interest and we assume throughout that $J(T)$ is parabolic unless we explicitly state otherwise.
 We write $\mathbf{\Omega}$ to denote the finite set of parabolic points of $T$ and let